Dynamic Novel View Synthesis in High Dynamic Range: Experiments

-{\bf Temporal length.} As described in Sec. \ref{sec:method:ttm}, our dynamic tone mapper extracts radiance cues from the past $k$ timestamps in the radiance bank using a sliding window and a dynamic radiance context learner.
-The hyper-parameter $k$ governs the trade-off between temporal context coverage and computational efficiency: larger $k$ captures extended radiance dynamics but risk redundancy and noise sensitivity, while smaller $k$ prioritizes immediate temporal cues at the cost of modeling complex patterns.
-Through ablation experiments with $k = 5, 10, 20, 30$, as shown in Tab. \ref{tab:ab:k}, we find that $k = 20$ achieves optimal performance, balancing responsiveness to dynamic scenes with practical efficiency constraints.
+{\bf Temporal length.} As described in Sec. \ref{sec:method:ttm}, our proposed dynamic tone mapper (DTM) extracts radiance cues from the past $k$ timestamps in the radiance bank using a sliding window and a

+dynamic radiance context learner.
+The hyper-parameter $k$ governs the trade-off between temporal context coverage and computational efficiency: larger $k$ captures extended radiance dynamics but risk redundancy and noise sensitivity (\textit{e.g.}, scenes with large, rapid motions or complex illumination dynamics), while smaller $k$ prioritizes immediate temporal cues at the cost of modeling complex patterns (\textit{e.g.}, scenes characterized by minor motion or slow illumination variation).
+Through ablation experiments with $k$, as shown in Tab. \ref{tab:ab:k}, we find that $k = 20$ achieves optimal performance, balancing responsiveness to dynamic scenes with practical efficiency constraints.